 - There is always a chance of unexpected gains.
 With higher risk also comes the prospect of future gains if the interest rate falls.
 The lender may also enjoy unexpected profit if interest rates rise to an unexpectedly high rate over the term of the loan.

-The following are potential disadvantages of a floating interest rate loan:
+The following are the potential disadvantages of a variable interest rate loan:

 - The interest rate depends largely on market situations which can prove to be dynamic and unpredictable.
 Hence, the interest rate risk may increase to a point that the loan may become difficult to repay.